VoidMats/REST_API/README.md

-# SMART HOME CONTROL API
+# SMARTHOME NODE
 REST API in python and flask which could be installed on a Raspberry Pi.
 For now the API can read and record the temperature from an one-wire sensor of type DS18B20.
 In futher version there will be the possibility to control output signals, hence controlling relays for external devices.
 There is a second repository for a possible UI in react under this link [Smart Home Control UI](https://github.com/VoidMats/SmartHomeControl_UI.git)

 ### Version
-Smart Home Control is right now at <br>
+SmartHome node is right now at <br>
 __Version 0.0.2__

 ## FUNCTIONALITIES OF THE API